pocketarc/use-journey/README.md

 npm install @pocketarc/use-journey
 ```

+## Help and support

+If there's anything you need, don't be afraid to ask!
+This package is still in an early stage of development, and I'm looking for an outside perspective from others trying to build their own journeys, so feel free to raise issues as needed.
+PRs are welcome, as well.

 ## Contributing

 PRs are welcome!
-Please open an issue first to discuss what you'd like to change, and then open a PR with your changes.
+Please open an issue first to discuss what you'd like to change, then open a PR with your changes.

-Please make sure to update tests as appropriate, and run `npm run test` to make sure everything is working as expected.
+Please update tests as appropriate, and run `npm run test` to ensure everything is working as expected.

 ## License